apikcloud/docs/docs/10-changelog.md

 - Breaking or behavior-changing updates.
 - Migrations, deprecations, removals.
 - Performance or security improvements.
+- High-impact refactors.

 Exclude (unless critical):
-- Refactors, linting, code style.
+- Linting, code style.
+- Low-impact refactors.
 - CI, tooling, build-only or dependency bumps.

 > If a PM, consultant, or client **needs to know**, it belongs here.